greenrazer/TDAGGER/ARCHITECTURE.md

 - TDAGs input is a list of tensors
 - TDAGs output a list of tensors
 - Connect TDAGs via control flow only at the top level (conditional branching, dynamic-length loops, ...)
-- The top level can be thought of as a list of different traces each gated by a giant switch/match statement that decides whether to pass the ouput into the switch/match statement again or to ouptut it

 ## Tensor Types